Here are facts and answers to some questions you may have about mediated divorce in Colorado.

 In a few cases, couples cannot find their resolutions in a mediated divorce.
 These cases have to proceed to court, where family experts help a judge make the decisions for the couple.

 Do you have any other questions about Colorado mediated divorce?
 We at Goldman Law are ready to provide the answers and advice you need.
-Call us today at (720) 845-6115 in Denver and (719) 445-7155 in Colorado Springs today.
+Talk to us at (720) 845-6115 in Denver and (719) 445-7155 in Colorado Springs today.